BogdanBurtescu/FontGrabber/README.md

                           metrics
  -f (--font, --ttf) VAL : TTF-file to create bitmap font from -fN (--familyName) VAL : New family name for font
- -g (--glyphs) VAL      : path to a single line text file containing all
-                          glyphs/characters to render
  -i (--italic)          : boolean to set italic font in png -iId (--italicId)      : boolean to set italic font identification in json
                           metrics